How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 Overview

-Antibiotics are some of the most potent and quickest remedies against harmful bacteria.
-Antibiotics are commonly prescribed to treat UTIs, URTIs, ear infections, stomach infections and STDs.
+Additionally, antibiotics are some of the most potent and quickest remedies against harmful bacteria.
+However, antibiotics are commonly prescribed to treat UTIs, URTIs, ear infections, stomach infections, and STDs.

-Mostly topical antibiotics are available over the counter, but most oral antibiotics require a doctor’s prescription.
+Mostly, topical antibiotics are available over the counter.
+However, most oral antibiotics require a doctor’s prescription.
 This article will discuss over-the-counter antibiotics and those that require a prescription.

 Antibiotics can be administered through different routes in and on the body.
-There are classified as less invasive and invasive methods, and the route depends on the condition or type of infection.
+Consequently, why they are classified as less invasive methods and the course depends on the condition or type of infection.

 The four main routes to administer antibiotics include: